 HOW IS LASIK DONE?

-Many patients notice sharper vision directly following the surgery while some patients report blurred vision for about a day or so.
+Many patients notice sharper vision directly following the procedure while some patients may have blurred vision for about a day or so.
 In most cases, eyesight is dramatically improved within a day, and the clarity will continue to improve and stabilize throughout the ensuing few months.
-Many individuals notice spells of fuzzy vision, as well as see rings around lights and glares throughout the healing process.
-These side effects are very common and will typically dissipate after five months.
+Many individuals notice fluctuations in vision, as well as halos around lights and glares throughout the healing process.
+These side effects are very common and will typically dissipate over time.

 It is extremely important for LASIK patients to attend follow-up appointments after their procedure.
 At The Eye Center, patients are seen at one day, one week and one month following surgery.
 Follow-ups also occur at three months, six months and one year.

 Those who aren't good candidates for LASIK may be eligible for a different vision correction option, including PRK or Refractive Lens Exchange.